payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/cb-lrs-integration/cb-lrs-merchant-hosted-api-integration.md

       </td>

       <td>
-        `String` The first name of the customer.
+        `String` The first name of the customer as on their Permanent Account Number (PAN)

+        _Note: This should be validated by PAN Status Check API_
       </td>

       <td>